gopi487krishna/proposal-gsoc-2020/README.md

 2. Buffered Mode ( Small Files )
 3. Memory Mapped Mode ( Large Files)

+> The code given below is pseudocode.
+Actual implementation may vary by a little, Also enforcing this kind of interface requires a little change in the main codebase.

 In order to access the primary HDU the user will have to simply write

 ```cpp
 auto primary_hdu= get<primary_hdu>(fits[0]);
 // In case the user dosent know the indexes of hdu's